microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 the default-constructed `Profile`, we'll compare it to the state of the `Profile` after the dynamic profile generator created it.
 It'd then only serialize settings that are different from the auto-generated version.
-It will also always make sure that the GUID of the dynamic profile is included in the user settings file, as a point for the user to add customizations to the dynamic profile to.
+It will also always make sure that the `guid` of the dynamic profile is included in the user settings file, as a point for the user to add customizations to the dynamic profile to.
+Additionally, we'll also make sure the `source` is always serialized as well, to keep the profile correlated with the generator that created it.

 We'll need to keep the state of these dynamically generated profiles around in memory during runtime to be able to ensure the only state we're serializing is that which is different from the initially generated dynamic profile.

-When the generator is first run, and determines that a new profile has been added
+When the generator is run, and determines that a new profile has been added, we'll need to make sure to add the profile to the user's settings file.
+This will create an easy point for users to customize the dynamic profiles.
+When added to the user settings, all that will be added is the `name`, `guid`, and `source`.

 <!-- If a dynamic profile generator has determined that a profile should no longer be
 used, we don't want to totally remove the profile from the file - perhaps